 Penalties for a person convicted of domestic violence are dependent upon the details of the case but may include domestic violence treatment, fines, and jail time.
 In addition to court judgments/penalties, the consequences of being convicted of a domestic violence crime can be detrimental to your future and ultimately ruin your life.

-Minimum penalties for first time Domestic Violence offenders include:
+Minimum penalties for first time domestic violence offenders include:

 - 24 months probation